NethServer/nethsecurity-docs/ipsec_tunnels.rst

 -------------
 The configuration of an IPsec tunnel includes 2 peers which we will call A and B which can be:

-* 1 Nethsecurity + 1 third-party firewall
+* 1 Nethsecurity and 1 third-party firewall
 * 2 Nethsecurity

 Devices A and B must be configured with parameters which, depending on the specific section, will be identical or mirrored.